machaniG/machaniG.github.io/_posts/2024-12-21-product performance.md

 Visualization & Dashboard Design: Crafting intuitive and insightful visualizations that allowed for deep dives into product performance.

-Explore the interactive dashboards yourself on Tableau Public: (Links to interactive Tableau Public dashboards will be provided here)

 # Key Discoveries & Actionable Insights:

 Through rigorous analysis and interactive dashboards, I uncovered critical insights that directly informed business strategy: